Gov. Kate Brown updates Oregon’s county risk levels

-PORTLAND — Beginning Friday only two of Oregon’s 36 counties — Coos and Douglas — will remain in the “extreme risk” level category, due to COVID-19 spread in the area.
+PORTLAND — Beginning Friday only two of Oregon’s 36 counties — Coos and Douglas — will remain in the “extreme risk” level category, because of COVID-19 in the area.

-In addition, Multnomah County — the state’s most populous county and home of Portland — will improve to the “moderate risk” tier, which allows for increased capacity in restaurants, gyms, movie theaters and stores.
+In addition, Multnomah County — the state’s most populous county and home of Portland — will move up to the “moderate risk” tier, which allows for increased capacity in restaurants, gyms, movie theaters and stores.

 “We are largely seeing case rates decline across the state,” Gov. Kate Brown said Tuesday, when she announced the updated risk levels.
 “This should serve as a reminder that when we follow the health and safety measures we know work against this virus, we can truly make a difference in infection spread.”

-Every two weeks state epidemiologists assess each counties risk levels, based on COVID-19 spread in the area, and assigns safety measures and restrictions based on that level in an effort to decrease COVID-19 cases.
+Every two weeks state epidemiologists assess each county risk level, based on COVID-19 spread in the area, and assign safety measures and restrictions based on that level.

-Under the “extreme risk” level, generally, indoor dining, indoor exercise at gyms and indoor visits at long-term care facilities are prohibited among other restrictions.
+Under the “extreme risk” level, generally, indoor dining, indoor exercise at gyms and indoor visits at long-term care facilities are prohibited.

 For a county to make it to a lower level, the counties with at least 30,0000 residents must have a COVID-19 case count less than 200 per 100,000 people and a test positivity rate less than 10%.